commitsto/commits.to/README.md

 ## For Later: Active vs Inactive Promises

-It might be nice to reuse slugs!
+Here's a big can of worms: It might be nice to reuse slugs!
 Like to say bob.commits.to/call_mom/this_week and repeat that later and treat it as a new promise.

 Half-baked idea for accomplishing that: